clue253/movement-and-memory/index.md

 ---

 # Clinic Handbook
-If you can see this, GitHub Pages is working ✅
+If you can see this, the site is working ✅